ZhengxuanMa/Adv_GRU_test/README.md

-## GRU with Adversarial "turbulence" implementation for time series analysis
+## GRU with Adversarial "turbulence" during backpropagation implementation for time series analysis

 Implementation of "Enhancing Stock Movement Prediction with Adversarial Training" IJCAI 2019 <a href="https://arxiv.org/abs/2107.05407"></a> paper.